flowr-analysis/flowr/README.md

 ## 🚀 Contributing

 We welcome every contribution!
-Please check out the [contributing guidelines](https://github.com/flowr-analysis/flowr/tree/main/.github/CONTRIBUTING.md) for more information.
+Please check out the [developer onboarding](https://github.com/flowr-analysis/flowr/wiki/Onboarding) section in the wiki for all the information you will need.

 ### Contributors